Malaysia's first lady linked to $30 mln worth of jewelry bought with 1MDB funds

 Later that same year, Low bought a 8.88-carat pink heart diamond pendant worth $4.8 million, also as a gift for Kerr.

-Representatives for Kerr, who married Snapchat cofounder and CEO Evan Spiegel late last month, had no comment.
+Reuters was unable to immediately contact Kerr, who married Snapchat cofounder and CEO Evan Spiegel late last month.